Key Payment and Service Information

-- Register an email address, which will also act as their ‘User ID’;
+- Register an email address, which will also act as your ‘User ID’;

 - Set a password, which we will use to log you in (see “Keeping your account secure” below for information on how to choose a good password); and